 Curfews and other security measures could affect domestic travel, including flights.

 Commercial air services run by the Sri Lankan Air Force may not meet international commercial airline standards for safety and maintenance.
 When using the Air Force-run domestic airline, Helitours, Australian officials only use the MA60 aircraft on scheduled flights.

 The Department of Foreign Affairs and Trade does not provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Sri Lanka.

-You are subject to the local laws of Sri Lanka, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research laws before travelling, especially for an extended stay.

 Penalties for possession, use or trafficking of illegal drugs are severe and include the death penalty.